mrkkrp/markkarpov.art/essay/real-realism.md

 observation necessary in a meaningful way?

 Another problem has to do with the IGRR and the impact of photos that are made public.
-Photos became too common, they are too easily taken, and have become trivialized.
+Photos have become too common; they are too easily taken, and have become trivialized.
 Therefore I do not believe that photography makes the point as convincingly as painting when it comes to real realism.
 However, nothing of this matters if photography is practiced without making the resulting photographs public.